 Concealed carriers most commonly carry smaller handguns with reduced capacities already.
 In this case, an extra round or two can be a major game-changer in a gunfight.
 If you have the ability to carry more rounds why wouldn’t you?

 The 45 ACP is a big bullet and was originally designed to be used in a single stack handgun, primarily the 1911.
 A double stack 45 ACP results in a massive grip that can be uncomfortable for concealed carry.
 Even in a 1911, it’s still a thicker gun, weighted down by metal and difficult to carry unless you have an extremely durable holster.

 A 9mm will most commonly offer a higher capacity than any 45 ACP.
 A double stack 9mm will barely be any thicker than a 45 ACP.
 On a double stack versus double stack basis, the 9mm can hold anywhere from 15 to 19 rounds and the 45 goes from 10 to 13 rounds commonly.

 Single stack 9mm can often carry 8 to 10 9mm rounds while being substantially thinner than a 45 ACP single stack that carries 7 to 8 rounds.
 The 9mm is the winner here.

-Recoil can become an issue when it comes to accurate shooting, rapid shooting, and one handed shooting.
-Recoil affects everyone differently, but there is a difference between the 9mm and 45 ACP round.
+RWhen it comes to accurate shooting, rapid shooting, and one-handed shooting, recoil affects everyone.
+However, there is a difference between the 9mm and 45 ACP round.

-Neither round is absurdly uncomfortable or particularly hard hitting.
-Both rounds have been in the United States military so people of all size, experience levels have utilized both rounds effectively for years.
+Neither round is absurdly uncomfortable or particularly hard-hitting.
+Both rounds have been in the United States military so people of all sizes, experience levels have utilized both rounds effectively for years.